Harran (biblical place)

-Haran (חָרָן, Ḥārān) is a city mentioned in the Hebrew Bible, whose ruins might be in the city of Harran, which lie within present-day Turkey.
+Harran (חָרָן, Ḥārān) is a city mentioned in the Hebrew Bible, whose ruins might be in the city of Harran, which lie within present-day Turkey.
 Haran first appears in the Book of Genesis as the home of Terah and his descendants, and as Abraham's temporary home.
 Later biblical passages list Haran among some cities and lands subjugated by Assyrian rulers and among Tyre's trading partners.

 Name

 Although the placename can be found in English as Haran, Charan, and Charran, it should not be confused with the personal name Haran, one of Abram's two brothers.
 The biblical placename is (with a ḥet) in Hebrew, pronounced /he/ and can mean "parched," but is more likely to mean "road" or "crossroad," cognate to Old Babylonian ḫaranu (MSL 09, 124-137 r ii 54').
 The personal name Haran is spelled (with a hei) in Hebrew and means "mountaineer".